srinivasa-vasu/yb-multids/README.md

 # Spring Boot Multi-Datasource with YugabyteDB

-This is a demo project that demonstrates how to configure multiple datasources (read-write and read-only) in a Spring Boot application with YugabyteDB.
+This is a sample project that demonstrates how to configure multiple datasources (read-write and read-only) in a Spring Boot application with YugabyteDB.

 ## Project Structure